vmallya-123/sagemaker-xgboost-container/README.rst

 The SageMaker team uses this repository to build its official XGBoost Framework image.
 To use this image on SageMaker, see `Python SDK <https://github.com/aws/sagemaker-python-sdk>`__.
-For end users, this repository is typically of interest if you need implementation details for the official image, or if you want to use it to build your own customized XGBoost Framework image.
+For end users, this repository is a fork of the open source sagemaker xgboost container.
+It enables one to log metrics,parameters and artifacts into mlflow

 Table of Contents
 -----------------